 “Under the Counter” Spiced Rum

 As evening approached, we dinghied to a shady hut on the beach.
 The scene was pure island style—a shack with a window overlooking the sand where a man stood inside smoking a joint the size of a cigar.
 He pulled a massive jug from “under the counter,” a local Grenadian tradition.
 The jug was a wild collection of roots, seeds, twigs, bark, and spices backfilled with potent white rum.
 One by one, Ron, Katie, Maria, and I cautiously dipped our tongues into a small paper cup to taste the fiery liquid.
 When it reached Kent’s hands, down the hatch it went.
-Though I worried he might have been poisoned, Kent said he was perfectly fine and relished the experience.
+I worried for hours that he might have been poisoned.

 The Anatomy of a Local Infusion